-Part of what makes it such a funny, memorable kill is that it only takes Jason one whack against the tree to kill the poor kill.
+Part of what makes it such a funny, memorable kill is that it only takes Jason one whack against the tree to execute the kill.
 It’s just so sudden.
 However, that’s not how it was filmed.
-Originally, Jason slammed that sleeping bag against the tree six times, more and more blood splattering with every whack.
-The MPAA forced them to cut out pretty much all of the swings, right in keeping with how MPAA treated he film, forcing it to be submitted 9 different times before earning an “R” rating.
+Originally, Jason slammed the sleeping bag against the tree six times, more and more blood splattering with every whack.
+The MPAA forced them to cut out pretty much all of the swings, right in keeping with how MPAA treated the film, forcing it to be submitted 9 different times before earning an R.

 9. The “sleeping bag kill” was inspired by the screenwriter’s urges to kill his own sister

 According to Haney, “I used to shove my brother into a sleeping bag when I was a kid.
 I once had a fantasy of killing my kid sister that same way.
 I guess that’s why it became so popular – people can really relate to it.”
 First of all, that is not why it became so popular, or at least I hope not.
 Also, could someone please check on the whereabouts of Daryl Haney’s sister?
 If she’s dead, and it somehow involved a bloody sleeping bag we have a good idea who to blame.

 10. That ending was never going to make sense, but it was originally supposed to look a lot cooler